Viasat Internet in Texas at a Glance

 Viasat Satellite Internet in Texas

 Texas metros like Houston and Dallas have fiber from AT&T and Google, but the state's vast rural areas are satellite-dependent by necessity.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Texas households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in the Trans-Pecos region, the Panhandle, the Big Bend country, and the rural Piney Woods.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Texas households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in the Trans-Pecos region, the Panhandle, the Big Bend country, and the rural Piney Woods.

 Viasat Internet Plans in Texas